empyreanx/remoting.io-client/README.md

 #### Proxy

 - **release**
 	- Releases the proxy.
 Should be called when the proxy is no longer in use.
+Note: the instance associated with a proxy is automatically released when the connection is closed.

 Head over to the `Remoting.IO` [server](https://github.com/jrimclean/remoting.io) repository for instructions on how to use the server.